limeng12/intron_order/README.md

 gene_id,trans_id,gene_symbol
 ```

-### Suggestions and comments are more than welcome:  limeng@picb.ac.cn or use issues
+### Suggestions and comments are welcome:  limeng49631@aliyun.com or use issues
-If you are using /used this method in your research, you can optinally inform the author.
-The author will be happy to know this.